+Most of us just jump straight in and use the format we've used before or the one that's always used at our company.
+However, we've come across 4 different approaches to writing requirements over the past few years - the Classic approach, User Stories, Use Cases, and

+Fig. 10 Approaches to writing requirements

+Job Stories.
+Each has their pros and cons.

 Our view is that you need to choose the option that works best for your current situation.
-It will depend on the type of product you have, how closely you work with your Development/Engineering teams, what ptance criteria Most of us just jump straight in and use the format we've used before or the one that's always used at our company.
-However, we've come across 4 different approaches to writing requirements over the past few years - the Classic approach, User Stories, Use Cases, and Which format to use?

-Fig. 11 Approaches to writing requirements TECHNIQUES you are writing a requirement about, and the development process you use.
-The four options are shown in Fig. 11.
+It will depend on the type of product you have, how closely you work with your Development/Engineering teams, what TECHNIQUES you are writing a requirement about, and the development process you use.
+The four options are shown in Fig. 10.
 Classic approach The Classic approach is to make a clear statement of what the product shall do.
 The aim is to keep the language precise and unambiguous.
 The intention is that once written, there should be sufficient information for the development team to build what's needed, with little requirement for additional discussion.
 Although it is likely, they will then take them and write another level of detail for each requirement!
 Best practice is to write in the active voice rather than the passive voice, which tends to be clearer when users or entities are involved.
-For example, in the passive voice, you might say, "When the output state changes, it is logged in the event log."
+For example, in the passive voice, you might say, "When the output state changes it is logged in the event log."
 In the active voice, you would write, "When the output state changes, the system shall record the new state and the time of the stage change in the event log."
 There are certain situations where the Classic approach is particularly effective.
 An example is when there are no users involved, and your product needs to integrate with another system that has a published Application Program Interface (API) with a detailed specification.
 The Classic approach often documents requirements to the same level as Use Cases, which are described later in this article.
 User Stories User Stories is the approach championed in Agile and, because of that, has become the one most commonly used - especially for software.
 The focus is on writing requirements from the point of view of someone using the product.
 This is known as 'user-centered requirements'.
 The use of a standard structure coupled with everyday language makes them easy to discuss with customers, developers, testers, or anyone else.
 The structure also focuses effort on understanding the customer problem (the what and why).
 It helps stop the natural inclination when writing requirements of jumping to the how - which should be the responsibility of the design and development teams.
 "I'm sorry, I would have written a shorter letter, but I didn't have the time."
 Blaise Pascal, French mathematician